vsoch/thesis/README.md

       CONTAINER_ID=`echo ${CONTAINER_MD5} | cut -c1-12`
       docker exec $CONTAINER_ID python /code/generate.py

 This means that the entire generation of the site (and all the software needed to do it) is installed and run in the container, and we get to see and keep the output.
+If you need to debug or check the command with hdlatex to generate the html, you should look at `site/output.txt`.
 Pretty neat!

 ### Output
 You will see new files in your present working directory, namely an `index.html` that redirects to the main content of your thesis in the `site` folder.
 In the `site` folder is a simple version of your thesis, in html form, with all the images and links as they should be.
 Then you simple need to add these files to a github pages branch.
 If you haven't yet, checkout a new gh-pages branch